{{ summaryHeading }}

 Metric Meaning Practical use

 Total carrying rate Capital, storage, service, and risk rates added together.
-Compare with the target and preset range.
+Compare it with the selected profile range and target carrying rate.

 Cost as COGS % Annual carrying cost divided by annual COGS.
-Shows how much operating drag sits beside product cost.
+Shows how much holding cost sits beside product cost flow.

 Cost as gross profit % Annual carrying cost divided by annual gross profit.
-Highlights whether holding stock is consuming margin.
+Highlights whether stock is consuming too much available margin.

 Inventory turnover Annual COGS divided by average inventory value.
 Low turnover usually means carrying cost has more time to accumulate.